entizer/public-morpheus-automation-examples/Kubernetes/kubernetesExample/readme.md

 4. Clone this repository:
    `git clone https://github.com/entizer/public-morpheus-automation-examples`
 5. Navigate to the `Kubernetes/kubernetesExample` directory
-6. Run the following command to apply all Kubernetes manifest files in the `ingress` directory `docker apply -f ./ingress/`
+6. Run the following command to apply all Kubernetes manifest files in the `ingress` directory:
+   `docker apply -f ./ingress/`

    *Note that these files will be applied in alphabetical order.
 Alternatively, each file could be deployed one by one as well.
 Although the order may not matter, the files have been labeled for consistency with the documentation: